s3vans/summer23/README.md

 ## Overview

-This is a Pokemon-themed castle-defender game modeled after "Plants vs.
+This is a Pokemon-themed game modeled after "Plants vs. Zombies."
-Zombies".

-It consists of 5 levels in which various attackers attack from the right with the goal of reaching the left side of the screen.
-The player starts the level with an amount of XP displayed in the top-right of the screen.
+It consists of 5 levels in which various attackers approach from the right side with the goal of reaching the left side of the screen.

+The player spends XP to buy and place defenders in the path of the attackers.
+The player starts the level with an amount of XP, displayed in the top-right of the screen.
 The player can click on falling collectibles to increase their XP.

-The player spends XP to buy and place defenders in the way of the attackers.
-The defenders launch projectiles of various strengths.
+Defenders and attackers have HP that represents their health.
+The defenders launch projectiles of various strengths that drain the HP of any attacker they hit.
 The attackers can hit the defender only when next to them.
-Defenders and attackers have HP that represents their health.

 The game is meant to be played on a device with a touch screen or mouse.